stefaneidelloth/treezjs/README.md

 The treezjs front end can be [installed](./doc/installation/installation.md) as an extension to [Jupyter](https://jupyter.org/) notebooks (to interact with a **Python** kernel as back end), or in standalone mode (with its own **Java** based back end).

-If you miss some informatino in the following documentatin, please create a [new issue](https://github.com/stefaneidelloth/treezjs/issues/new).
+If you miss some information in the following documentation or have any suggestions, please create a [new issue](https://github.com/stefaneidelloth/treezjs/issues/new).

 # Content